haddocking/haddocking.github.io/education/HADDOCK-local-tutorial/index.md

 Here we will illustrate setting a docking run for the antibody-antigen complex for which we defined restraints in the previous section.
 We will need to define the two input PDB files (the renumbered clean antibody PDB file `4G6K-clean.pdb`, the antigen PDB file `4I1B.pdb`, the AIR restraint file `ambig.tbl` and since the antibody consists of two non-covalently linked chains, an addition unambiguous distance restraint file to keep those together `unambig.tbl which we generated when [preparing the antibody PDB file for docking](#dealing-with-multi-chain-proteins).

-The generic format of the `new.html` file for such an case would be:
+The generic format of the `run.param` file for such an case would be:

 <pre style="background-color:#DAE4E7">
 AMBIG_TBL=ambig.tbl
-HADDOCK_DIR=/home/abonvin/haddock2.4
+HADDOCK_DIR=/home/abonvin/software/haddock2.4
 N_COMP=2
 PDB_FILE1=4G6K-clean.pdb
 PDB_FILE2=4I1B.pdb